WLMC Spring 2022 Schedule

 Daniel Molster is currently pursuing a Bachelor of Arts in Liberal Studies with two minors, one in Education and one in Communication and he plans to graduate in Spring 2023/

 Jason DeWald is a four-year student at Landmark College.
 He is from Marshall, Virginia.
 He is working on his Bachelor of Arts in Communication and Entrepreneurial Leadership (B.A.
 COMEL) and is graduating in Spring 2022.
 His show is about sports talk and mainly playing country music with a little bit of rock music.
 Come hang out from with him from 10 p.m. – midnight on Fridays at wlmc.landmark.edu.
 You can follow him on Twitter @jtdewald.

 Petar Petrovic is known as DJ Petro and has been a WLMC DJ since Fall 2019 and is part of the WLMC Leadership Team as the Associate Station Manager.
 Petar is from New York City, his show name is just DJ Petro and DJ Sir Mix A Lot Brendan, which airs Thursdays from 6 p.m – 8 p.m.

 Want to talk Boston sports?
-Then DJ Humuhumunokonokoapuua, a.k.a. the Flyin Hawaiian, sometimes goes by his real name, Chase O’Brien, and is from Boxford, MA.
+Then DJ Humuhumunokonokoapuua, a.k.a. the Flyin Hawaiian is your man!
+Sometimes goes by his real name, Chase O’Brien, and is from Boxford, MA.
 He has an A.A. in Life Science and is currently working towards a B.A. in Life Sciences.
-His show is Thursdays from 8 – 10 p.m. and he plays music and talks sports.
+His show is Tuesdays from 6 – 8 p.m. and he plays music and talks sports.
 He loves both of those things and loves sharing his passion for them.
 Please do find him on social media using Chase O’Brien.

 Brendan Lemieux is from Harvard, MA.
 He is a is working on the B.A.
 COMEL degree and is in his 5th semester.
 Unique to him ...
 “I was almost bitten by a rattlesnake on a hike in Tennessee.”
-His show is with Petar @ Wednesday from noon – 2 p.m.
-He plans to play good music and talking about interesting topics.
+His show is with Petar @ Thursday from 6 – 8 p.m.
+The duo plays good music and talks sports and other interesting topics.
 He uses Instagram, Linkedin, and Snapchat.
 Reach out to Brendan or Petar at Petarpetrovic@landmark.edu and or BrendanLemieux@landmark.edu.

-Nina King is currently a sophomore at Landmark College and is undeclared as far as a major but is considering a Bachelor’s of Art degree in life science or communications.
+Nina King is currently a second year student and is undeclared as far as a major but is considering a Bachelor’s of Art degree in life science or communications.
 Unique about Nina: she plays guitar, piano, acting, dance, and does performing arts whenever and wherever she can and loves to make people laugh.
 Her show interestes include playing Broadway and other great show tunes!
 As Nina says, “whatever music is playing, you’ll for sure enjoy it.”
 Tune in to Nina on Sunday mornings from 8 a.m -10 a.m.

 Christian Laureano, also known as DJ Chris, is a four-year student at Landmark College and hails from New York.
 He is determined to complete the B.A.
 COMEL in the near future.
 A big nerd with a bigger heart, he loves to talk Magic.
-On Wednesday from 4 – 6 p.m., Christian hosts Night Mayhem with co-hosts Zachary and Ziad.
+On Sunday 10 – 12 p.m., Christian hosts Night Mayhem with co-hosts Zachary and Ziad.
 The trio plans to give you a cheap laugh and listen to whatever they decide to share.
 Do tune in!

 Matt Snell’s show, Electrik Techno, airs Fridays from 8 – 10 p.m.
 Playing many solo artists and bands who play electric and techno music.
 Anyone can listen to some amazing music at wlmc.landmark.edu.
 Follow me at xPloded Chicken on Youtube.
 Matt is a Liberal Studies major and wants to attend a film school to create stories and direct movies.